turingschool/career-development-curriculum-site/student_discussion_groups/mod1_homeroom_discussion_prompts.md

 ### Week 3 Prompts & Structure (60 mins) <a name="week-3"></a>
 1. Revisit norms (5 mins)
-2. Start off by discussing (10 mins)
+2. Start off by discussing: (10 mins)
    * How is your career story coming along?
    * Are you stuck on any particular part that you would like to discuss?
    * What parts do you feel really good about?
-3. [Look through the guidelines for LinkedIn here](/resources/branding_resources) and update your profile (15-20 mins)
-4. Share your LinkedIn profiles with each other and provide feedback for one another (15-20 mins)
-5. Update your LinkedIn based on that feedback (10-15 mins)
+3. Work time: continue working on your professional story using [this Career Story template](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing) or your paragraph version of your story answering who you are, why you are here, and what's next.
+Reminder to consider your motives and values, your turning points (what led to your decision to become a software developer?), and what you envision for yourself in this new career.
+(20 mins)
+4. Practice!
+Share your stories with each other.
+Provide 5-7 minutes per person to share their story and receive feedback from the group.
+Your feedback should be specific, actionable, and kind.
+When giving feedback, consider these questions:
+   * Is the story clear?
+Do you have a good understanding of this person's background and decision to go into software development?
+   * What makes you relate to this person?
+What details stood out to you?
+   * What do you still have questions about?
+What would you like to know more about?

 ### Week 5 Prompts & Structure (60 mins) <a name="week-5"></a>
 This week's homeroom is a storytelling & LinkedIn workshop -- [find the guidelines here!](/module_one/mod1_week5)